 Our future survival is at stake.
 "We're the first generation to feel the impact of climate change and the last generation that can do something about it."
 Governor Jay Inslee, Washington State

 The exceptional warming we experience today is undeniably human caused.
 This excessive warming causes the climate to change.
 The crises humanity faces is not only global warming and subsequent changes in the climate — it is a synergy of intertwined forces driving a cascading collapse of security in multiple spheres.
 Unprecedented climate extremes pose a threat multiplier on many fronts.
-The root threat may be environmental but inaction is social.
+The root threat may be environmental but inaction is social and economic.

 "Earth's climate is now changing faster than at any point in the history of civilization.
 The impacts of global climate change are already being felt in the United States and are projected to intensify in the future — but the severity of future impacts will depend largely on actions taken to reduce greenhouse gas emissions and to adapt to the changes that will occur."
 (2018, Fourth National Climate Assessment, Volume II; Impacts, Risks, and Adaptation in the United States)

 Why is it so difficult to transmit these dire projections to the general public?
 Our human habitat now encompasses the entire surface of Earth.
 Our senses deceive us.
 At first glance these truly are the best of times.
-How can things be so good and the future so promising, yet be on the verge of collapse?
+How can things be so good and the future so promising, yet be on the verge of total collapse?
 We stuff ourselves on the last helpings of Earth's banquet.
 Like a candle that flickers the brightest just before it dies, our global civilization booms with prosperity while teetering on the edge of unperceived disaster.

 We lurk like a spider at the center of a vast interconnected web of planetary goods and services.
 We pluck filament after filament, oblivious or uncaring of the consequences.
 In an orgy of gluttony we feast, plunder, waste and throw away without regard.
 The basic economy of nations is founded upon consumption.
 But the laws of nature are absolute.
 We wager too much, forgetting that Mother Nature always holds the high card.
 To survive, humanity must live within the bio-geochemical boundaries that make our habitat livable.
 We have the power of gods but little of the wisdom or self-restraint.
 Adults admonish children to clean their rooms.
 Meanwhile adults blithely pollute and foul the only habitat we have.
 It is little wonder that young people distrust adults and the institutions of adults?